 Report violations of this chapter or other land use regulations to the Town Board and Town Attorney.

-Have access to any structure or premises for the purpose of performing his duties between 8 a.m. and 8 p.m., by permission of the owner or upon issuance of a special inspection warrant in accordance with § 66.0119, Wis.
-Stats.
+Have access to any structure or premises for the purpose of performing his duties between 8 a.m. and 8 p.m., by permission of the owner or upon issuance of a special inspection warrant in accordance with Wis.
+Stat. § 66.0119.

 Make on-site investigations required for administration of this Code.